 After two years, the guard is given a wreath pin that is worn on their lapel signifying they served as guard of the tomb.
 There are only 400 presently worn.
 The guard must obey these rules for the rest of their lives or give up the wreath pin.

+False.
 The Tomb Badge is a breast badge and not for the lapel.
 The Sentinel receives a badge after completing training and passing tests.
 At nine months of Tomb Guard duty, the badge is permanent.
-They can do as they please, but the badge (not a pin) is not revoked unless the Sentinel does something to egregious as to reflect poorly on the Tomb.
+They can do as they please, but the badge (not a pin) is not revoked unless the Sentinel does something so egregious as to reflect poorly on the Tomb.
+There are a small number of badges that have been revoked and nameplate removed from the wall (see image below).

 The shoes are specially made with very thick soles to keep the heat and cold from their feet.
 There are metal heel plates that extend to the top of the shoe in order to make the loud click as they come to a halt.
 There are no wrinkles, folds or lint on the uniform.
 Guards dress for duty in front of a full-length mirror.

 Close, but no cigar.
-The shoes are standard issue poromeric military dress shoes.
-They are built up so the sole and heel are equal in height.
+The shoes are standard issue leather upper and sole low quarters- both the upper and and outside of the sole are shined with hundreds of coats of polish.
+They are built up (single, double, or triple sole) so the sole and heel are equal in height.
 This allows the Sentinel to stand so that his back is straight and perpendicular to the ground.
 A side effect of this is that the Sentinel can “roll” on the outside of the sole as he walks down the mat.
 This allows him to move in a fluid fashion.
 If he does this correctly, his hat and bayonet will appear to not “bob” up and down with each step.
 It gives him a more formal and smooth look to his walk, rather than a “marching” appearance.
 The thicker soles adjust Sentinel height as well and have absolutely nothing to do with the weather.

 The soles have a steel tap on the toe and a “horseshoe” steel tap on the heel.
 This prevents wear on the sole.
 There is also the inside heel tap, what is called a “cheater” or “clicker”.
 It is a shank of steel attached to the inside of the face of the heel on each shoe.
 It allows the Sentinel to click his heels during certain movements.
 If a guard change is really hot, it is called a “smoker” because all the heel clicks fall together and sound like one click.
-In fact, the guard change is occasionally done in the “silent” mode (as a sign of devotion to the Unknowns”).
+In fact, the guard change is occasionally done in the “silent” mode (as a sign of devotion to the Unknowns and/or if there is a funeral close by).
 No voice commands – every thing is done in relation to the heel clicks and on specific counts.

 The first six months of duty a guard cannot talk to anyone, nor watch TV.
 All off duty time is spent studying the 175 notable people laid to rest in Arlington National Cemetery.
 A guard must memorize who they are and where they are interred.
 Among the notables are: President Taft, Joe E. Lewis (the boxer) and Medal of Honor winner Audie Murphy, (the most decorated soldier of WWII) of Hollywood fame.
 Every guard spends five hours a day getting his uniforms ready for guard duty.